Saturday, February 25, 2017

 The idea that Donald Trump is a man of the people is the biggest political scam perpetrated in American history since Republican voters were somehow convinced that George W. Bush was somehow a “political outsider.”

 Donald Trump is a representation of the very worst of the American wealthy elites who view their compatriots as nothing more than a means to the end.
 Bannon, a former Goldman executive, is similarly connected to the ruling elites that have outright purchased the Republican Party and plot to squeeze every last cent from the American middle class.
-Clooney’s comments are spot on and are sure to make President Trump glower in anger."
+Clooney’s comments are spot on and will surely make President Trump glower in anger."
 Read more here

 Thursday, February 16, 2017